Particle system approximation of Nash equilibria in large games: Introduction

 \subsection{Related Literature}

 The derivation of explicit convergence rates to the invariant measures of SDEs is a basic and well-studied question in applied probability and PDE.
-Due to modern machine leaning applications such as the training of GANs and performance of large neural network models, the case of McKean-Vlasov equations has received sustained interest in the recent years, see \citet{Hu-Ren-Sis-Sz21}, \citet{Con-Kaz-Ren22}, \citet{Huang-Zhang23}, \citet{Huang-Zhang23}, \citet{Dus-Ehrl25}, \citet{Maass-Fontbona24} and \citet{Shevchenko22}.
+Due to modern machine leaning applications such as the training of Generative Adversarial Networks and performance of large neural network models, the case of McKean-Vlasov equations has received sustained interest in the recent years, see \citet{Hu-Ren-Sis-Sz21}, \citet{Con-Kaz-Ren22}, \citet{Huang-Zhang23}, \citet{Dus-Ehrl25}, \citet{Maass-Fontbona24} and \citet{Shevchenko22}.
 Uniform-in-time propagation of chaos as well as contractivity of McKean-Vlasov equations are studied by many authors.
-Most works focus on equations with drift of the form $ - \int \nabla V(x- y)\mu(dy) -\nabla U(x)$ for some external/confinement potential $U$ and an interaction kernel $V$ and they typically fall under one of the following three categories: Earlier papers assumed strong convexity conditions on the parameters \citet{Car-McC-Vil03,Malrieu01}, \citet{Monmarche17}.
-The convexity assumptions have been substantially weaken to allow weak convexity, but assuming small enough interaction \citet{Eberle-Guillin20}, \citet{Eberle-Guillin-Zimmer19}, \citet{Lacker-LeFlem03} and \citet{Schuh24}.
-The third strand of works rather relies on log-Sobolev inequalies for the invariant measure (or uniform in $N$ log-Sobolev equality for the particle system), see e.g. \citet{Chizat22}, \citet{Gui-Mon21}, \citet{Chen-Lin-Ren-Wang24}.
-We notice that, except for \cite{Chen-Lin-Ren-Wang24,Hu-Ren-Sis-Sz21}, most of the existing literature focus on problem with linear interaction.
+Most works focus on equations with drift of the form $ - \int \nabla V(x- y)\mu(dy) -\nabla U(x)$ for some external/confinement potential $U$ and an interaction kernel $V$ and they typically fall under one of the following three categories: Earlier papers assumed strong convexity conditions on the parameters: \citet{Car-McC-Vil03,Malrieu01}, \citet{Monmarche17}.
+The convexity assumptions have been substantially weaken to allow weak convexity, but assuming small enough interaction: \citet{Eberle-Guillin20}, \citet{Eberle-Guillin-Zimmer19}, \citet{Lacker-LeFlem03} and \citet{Schuh24}.
+The third strand of works rather relies on log-Sobolev inequalies for the invariant measure (or uniform in $N$ log-Sobolev equality for the particle system): \citet{Chizat22}, \citet{Gui-Mon21}, \citet{Chen-Lin-Ren-Wang24}.
+We notice that, except for \cite{Chen-Lin-Ren-Wang24,Hu-Ren-Sis-Sz21}, most of the existing literature focuses on problems with linear interaction.
 More importantly, essentially all these papers make a crucial smallness assumption on the Lipschitz constant of the interaction term.
-In the current work, we observe that monotonicity properties in the measure argument (along with convexity of \emph{only one} of the functions $F$ or $U$) allow to obtain exponential contractivity of the McKean-Vlasov equation \eqref{eq:McVLangevin} without limitation on the Lipschitz-constant of $F$ or a-priori assuming functional inequalities.
+In the current work, we observe that monotonicity properties in the measure argument (along with convexity of the function $F$) allow to obtain exponential contractivity of the McKean-Vlasov equation \eqref{eq:McVLangevin} without limitation on the Lipschitz-constant of $F$ or a-priori assuming functional inequalities.